pgorman/dangerjaunt/minirules.md

 The cost doubles for each spell level, so scribing a sixth-level spell costs 3,200 gp.

 ### Brewing Potions ###

+While only casters invoke a spell scrolls, drinking a potion affects anyone.
+Clerics brew up to one potion per week to duplicate the effect of any spell they can cast that affects the caster.
+Magic-users brew potions with the help of an alchemist.
+Material costs of potions follow that of scrolls.

+## Magic-User Spells ##

 ### Magic-User Spells Level 1 ###